 My skimpy notes were basically useless.
 At this point, I didn’t realise I had a learning difficulty.
 I just knew I had to work really hard to achieve anything.

 Following a listening assessment in 2007, the assessor asked me

 I remember looking at him, stunned, thinking “Do you mean it didn’t have to be that hard?”.
-It quickly dawned on me just how much I had struggled, both at Uni, but also during my years at school.
+It quickly dawned on me just how much I had struggled, not only at Uni, but also during my years at school.

 Auditory Processing Difficulties in the Classroom

 My experiences in school had been similar, and I spent considerable time gazing out of the window.
 I remember the humiliation when a teacher, noticing that I wasn’t paying attention, my would ask me a direct question.
-I would fumble to respond, feeling embarrassed.
+Feeling embarrassed, I would fumble to respond.

-In high school, whenever possible, I would choose to sit on the periphery of the room, to make it easier to shut out the general background sounds and sensations, so I had more chance of focussing on the lessons.
+In high school, whenever possible, I would choose to sit on the edge of the room.
+This made it easier to shut out the general background sounds and sensations, and I had more chance of focussing on the lessons.